BOCOTE

 TEXTURE: variously reported as coarse to medium to fine, with a somewhat oily or waxy appearance and feel.
 I have not experienced "fine" texture; I'd say medium and I agree with the "oily or waxy" but it's not strongly either one.
 I've also seen comments that it is similar to teak, and I agree although I don't think it dulls tools quite as much as teak.

-PROPERTIES/WORKABILITY: machines and glues well, although there are occasional reports that it is somewhat difficult to glue.
+PROPERTIES / WORKABILITY: A strong wood that machines and glues well, although there are occasional reports that it is somewhat difficult to glue.
 In my experience, there is no problem gluing it.
+Turns, molds, planes, bores, sands, and carves quite well, and finished surfaces are generally smooth and clean.
 It is easy to work, responds well to both hand and machine tools, and takes nails and screws well, although I've seen reports that nailing may split it.
-It dulls tools slightly and with dull tools you can raise a bit of a fuzz, but generally its turnability is easy to moderate.
+Generally its turnability is easy to moderate and it dulls tools only slightly although with dull tools you can raise a bit of a fuzz on this wood.
+It polishes quite well, taking a fine naturally lustrous finish.
+Also takes stains and paints well, but anyone applying either one to this wood should be hunted down and shot.

 DURABILITY: variously rated as moderately durable and highly durable and very resistant to marring and denting.
 My experience is on the high side.
 It is reported to be highly resistant to insects and decay.
-Reportedly resistant to preservative treatment and with permeable sapwood.
+Reportedly resistant to preservative treatment in the heartwood, althought not in the permeable sapwood.

 HARDNESS / STRENGTH: generally reported to be (and my experience supports this) a hard, heavy, strong and dense wood.
 Compression strength reportedly comparable to mahogany.
 "Possesses medium strength properties in all categories."

 FINISH: will take a moderately high natural gloss and takes stains and finishes well, but anyone who stains it should be shot.
 Finishes well with wax.
-Polyurethane finish also good since that highlights the yellow background.
+A polyurethane finish is also good since that highlights the yellow background and although there is a littel natural oil in the wood, it's nothing like cocobolo, for example, and polyurethane usually will dry on it fairly readily although not always.
 The yellow deepens with any finish, but not adversely so.
+LATER: OK, I take that back, the yellow can deepen to almost black if left in direct sunlight.

 BENDING: good steam bending classification, similar to teak

-ODOR: variously reported as "mildly fragrant" and "distinctive dill-like aroma" when fresh
+ODOR/TASTE: variously reported as "mildly fragrant" and "distinctive dill-like aroma" when fresh, with no distinctive taste

 SOURCES: Central America and the West Indies, including Mexico, Belize, Guatemala, Honduras, Nicaragua, Colombia, Cuba, Dominican Republic, Haiti and Jamaica.
 Mostly, it is from Mexico.
 One report cited Northern Florida.

 TREE: large canopy tree, with some specimens in the natural rainforest reaching up to 120 feet tall and 3 feet in diameter, with a straight cylindrical bole above a narrow buttress.
 Other reports say the tree is short and rarely gets bigger than one foot in diameter.
 Given what I have experienced regarding availability, I'd say the smaller estimates are more likely.
-I've never seen planks over 6" wide advertised anywhere and the availability is mostly in turning squares up to 2".
+I've never seen planks over about a foot wide advertised anywhere and the availability is mostly in turning squares up to 2" with occasional lumber up to 6" wide.

-DRYING: one report says it dries easily without degredation, another says it is difficult to dry and readily develops surface checking and end splitting.
-Kiln schedule T6-D2 is suggested for 4/4 stock and T3-D1 for 8/4.
-Shrinkage green to ovendry: radial 4.0%; tangential 7.4%; volumetric 11.6%.
+DRYING: one report says it dries easily without degredation, most say it is difficult to dry and readily develops surface checking and end splitting.

 - - - - - - - - - - - - - -